 U.S. Census Bureau.
 Statistical Abstract of the United States.
 Washington, D.C.: Government Printing Office, 1879–.
 Annual.

-Strong, indispensable collection of nationally significant statistics from public and private sources on economics, politics, and society; generally worth checking first (http://www.census.gov/compendia/statab).
-Also a useful guide to sources for additional statistics; indicates which time series update those in Historical Statistics of the United States (see above).
+Strong, indispensable collection of nationally significant statistics from public and private sources on economics, politics, and society, and generally worth checking first (http://www.census.gov/compendia/statab).
+Also a useful guide to sources for additional statistics; indicates which time-series update those in Historical Statistics of the United States (see above).

 U.S. Congress.
 House.
 Constitution, Jefferson's Manual, and Rules of the House of Representatives of the United States.
 Washington, D.C.: Government Printing Office.
 Biennial.